Cross of the Bay

 Many years later, thanks to the installation of MUSA in 2009, this accumulated impact of visitors would, again, be significantly reduced.

 A man with a mission, he never questioned the ability to complete the project or find the funding.
 He immediately collaborated with the governor, Engineer Mario Villanueva, the Municipal President, Fidel Villanueva Madrid, and Salvador Vidal, amongst others.
-Money was collected, and Enrique Miranda, who had made the Christ of Cozumel, was commissioned the complete the statue.
+Money was collected, and Enrique Miranda, who had made the Christ of Cozumel, was commissioned to complete the statue.

 Finally, on August 17, 1994, witnessed by the community of Isla Mujeres, Cancun, and various parts of the Republic, the long-awaited sculpture was blessed by Father Jose Eduardo Perez and submerged.